 Ultimately, ESPs sometimes will last only a few weeks and the cost of replacement can run anywhere from $100,000 to a quarter of a million dollars in addition to the loss of revenue due to lost production.
 Other cost factors to consider include the half a million dollars estimated to operate a horizontal, unconventional well through its initial flow phase.
 Finally, if a pump is remote, further cost is associated with extending access to electric power or providing on-site generators.
 (JPT)

 Alternatives to the ESP include rod pumps, plunger lifts, or the conventional gas lift.
 However, each comes with limitations on production and maintenance costs.
-In response to the need for a cost-efficient, reliable artificial lift that will also maintain high production, High Pressure Gas Lifts (HPGLs), also referred to as single point high pressure gas lifts, have emerged as an obvious choice amongst the artificial gas lift alternatives.
+In response to the need for a cost-efficient, reliable artificial lift that will also maintain high production, High-Pressure Gas Lift (HPGL), also referred to as single point high-pressure gas lift, have emerged as an obvious choice amongst the artificial gas lift alternatives.
 HPGL compressor systems like The Wolf created by Estis Compression are able to deliver the same or better production volumes with much lower maintenance costs.
-HPGLs function by injecting high-pressure gas down the tubing and deep into the well, producing up the annulus which means that 100% of the lift system is on the surface.
+HPGL function by injecting high-pressure gas down the tubing and deep into the well, producing up the annulus which means that 100% of the lift system is on the surface.
 With no downhole ESPs to fail, uptime and overall cost of ownership are improved.
-HPGLs also run on gas, not electric, which reduces the dependency on local power grids or generators.
+HPGL also run on gas, not electric, which reduces the dependency on local power grids or generators.